EthanKvachkoff/HarryPotterHousing/README.md

  Refresh Button - Used to refresh the populations of the houses once the quiz has been taken.

  After completing the quiz you get a specific ID which can be used to load information on reboot of the GUI.
-This can be done by typing in your ID and presing the find button.
+This can be done by typing in your ID and pressing the find button.

  House Information Button - Used to view users pet/house/name/id after quiz has been taken or entered in their valid ID